JainRecipes/JainRecipes.github.io/_posts/2020-12-18-walnut-raisin-bread.markdown

 * [Source](https://www.kingarthurbaking.com/recipes/no-knead-harvest-bread-recipe)
 * This is a "no knead" bread and make sure you put the nuts and raisins in while you are doing step 1 before you start kneading.
+* Also, line the baking pan with 2 layers of parchment paper and grease it.